mbloch/mapshaper/docs/development/label-tool-design.md

 `label-pos=e` with `text-anchor=end`, text running back across the icon it was placed beside.

-**Alignment is enabled only where it is independent of position**: multi-line labels, where it is how the lines line up with each other, and path labels, where it pairs with `label-start-offset`.
-For a single-line anchored label, "which side of the dot" is the position's question and the grid answers it — and under the symbol gate such a label is centred anyway, so `text-anchor` is `middle` and there is nothing to choose.
+**Alignment stays live whatever is selected, including nothing.** It was gated at first — enabled only where it is independent of position, meaning multi-line labels, where it is how the lines line up with each other, and path labels, where it pairs with `label-start-offset` — on the grounds that for a single-line anchored label "which side of the dot" is the position's question and the grid answers it.

+That reserved the control for labels that already have a second line, and a style is normally chosen *before* the text is typed: with the gate on, nothing selected meant nothing to align, so left-aligned could not be chosen and then written into.
+Choosing an alignment and then typing two lines has to work, and the same goes for setting it ahead of a path label.

+What the gate protected against remains true and is now the user's to make: setting alignment by hand overrides the position's justification, and `label-pos=e` with `text-anchor=end` runs the text back across the icon it was placed beside.
+It is visible on the map as soon as it happens, and picking a position clears it again.

+The buttons show the alignment the labels are **drawn** with, not the one they
+carry: with no `text-anchor` of their own they take the one their position implies, and with no position either they take the SVG default, `start`.
+A control with nothing selected would be saying "no alignment" about text that is plainly aligned one way or another — and it made the first click on the button already in effect look like a change that did nothing.

 #### What a drag writes